Run the sidecar standalone

 [sidecar.audit]sink = "file"file_path = "/tmp/firma-standalone/logs/audit.jsonl"signing_key_path = "/tmp/firma-standalone/audit.key"

-Step 6: Start the Sidecar
+Step 6: Start the Authority, then the Sidecar

-Section titled “Step 6: Start the Sidecar”firma sidecar -c /tmp/firma-standalone/config/firma.tomlExpected output (lightly trimmed):
+firma sidecar -c /tmp/firma-standalone/config/firma.tomlExpected Sidecar output (lightly trimmed):

 Step 7: Send traffic through it